Do you plan to buy property in Malaysia?

 Can foreigners buy commercial property in Malaysia?

-You have no particular restrictions to buy residential property and commercial property, you only need to deal with some minimum investment requirements, there are also some land types that are reserved for Bumiputera only.
+You have no particular restrictions to buy residential property and commercial property, you only need to deal with minimum investment requirements that differ between states.

-Pros of buying an office instead of leasing
+Pros of buying office space

-- You can enjoy the capital appreciation
+- Potential capital appreciation

 - You can deduct costs for maintenance and taxes

 - You can rent out the office space and earn rental incomes

 - Relies heavily on the economic climate